FinTrak-Solutions/.github/profile/README.md

 5. Inside Backend/backend, run `cargo clean`.
 (Note: this step is necessary for this known [issue](https://stackoverflow.com/questions/70313347/ld-library-not-found-for-lpq-when-build-rust-in-macos) with Diesel)
 6. Inside Backend/backend, run `cargo run`.

-Your local fintrak server should be ready and running!
+Your local fintrack server should be ready and running!

 ## Setting up the TUI Client
 1. Sync our frontend repository at: https://github.com/FinTrak-Solutions/TUI.git